-11. If not, according to Annual FOIA Report Section XII.D.1, did your agency process more requests during Fiscal Year 2022 than it did during Fiscal Year 2021?
+12. If not, according to Annual FOIA Report Section XII.D.1, did your agency process more requests during Fiscal Year 2023 than it did during Fiscal Year 2022?

-- 12. If your agency's request backlog increased during Fiscal Year 2022, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
+- 13. If your agency's request backlog increased during Fiscal Year 2022, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
 When doing so, please also indicate if any of the following were contributing factors: - An increase in the number of incoming requests. - A loss of staff. - An increase in the complexity of the requests received.
 If possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase. - Impact of COVID-19 and workplace and safety precautions. - Any other reasons please briefly describe or provide examples when possible.

-During FY2022 the FLRA received an unusually high number of requests that required searches and review of many documents.
+During FY2023 the FLRA received an unusually high number of requests that required searches and review of many documents.
 Many requests sought many years of employee emails related to certain subjects.
 Reviewing potentially relevant documents and ensuring that documents produced do not contain protected information takes much time.

-Moreover, through most of 2022, the office of the Chief FOIA Officer was less than fully staffed.
-As noted above, the Chief FOIA Officer's office should be fully staffed in the next few months.
+Moreover, through most of 2023, the office of the Chief FOIA Officer was less than fully staffed.
+As noted above, the Chief FOIA Officer's office is fully staffed as of December 2023.
+Once fully staffed, the office made a significant effort to reduce its backlog and it has been successful in doing so.

-13. If you had a request backlog please report the percentage of requests that make up the backlog out of the total number of requests received by your agency in Fiscal Year 2022.
+14. If you had a request backlog please report the percentage of requests that make up the backlog out of the total number of requests received by your agency in Fiscal Year 2023.
 Please use the following calculation based on data from your Annual FOIA Report: (backlogged requests from Section XII.A) divided by (requests received from Section V.A) x 100.
 This number can be greater than 100%.
 If your agency has no request backlog, please answer with "N/A."